zowe/docs-site/docs/whats-new/zowe-v3-office-hours.md

-# Zowe V3 Office hours
+# Zowe V3 Office Hours

 Zowe Office Hours are a chance for users and extenders to hear directly from Zowe developers about what to expect from the next major Zowe release.